zhangfd/FuLLM/README.md

-# [Your Project Title]
+# A Large Language Model For Clinical Outcomes Adjudication from Telephone Follow-up Interviews: A Secondary Analysis of a Multicenter Randomized Clinical Trial

-This repository contains the official source code and experimental setup for the paper "[Your Paper Title]".
+This repository contains the official source code and experimental setup for the paper "A Large Language Model For Clinical Outcomes Adjudication from Telephone Follow-up Interviews: A Secondary Analysis of a Multicenter Randomized Clinical Trial".

 ## Project Structure